-In the past decade, the average tuition and fees published price at public four-year institutions in the West has increased 150% and almost doubled at public two-year colleges (116% increase when California community colleges are included).
+In the past decade, the average tuition and fees published price at public four-year institutions in the West has increased 105 percent, and 71 percent at public two-year colleges.

 Sources: Western Interstate Commission for Higher Education, Tuition and Fees in Public Higher Education in the West.